nextleap-project/countermitm/source/new.rst

 that Bob recovers his history from the message/keydata list that he receives from Alice.
-Then, he could validate such information with other people in subsequent out-of-band verifications.
+Then, he could validate such information with other people in subsequent verifications.
 However, this method is vulnerable to collusion attacks in which Bob's keys are replaced in all of his peers, including Alice.